zer0cache/matic-docs/docs/develop/wallets/matic-web-wallet/web-wallet-v2-guide.md

 After you click on the “Continue” button, you need to confirm all your transactions in your MetaMask to make the transaction successful

 Once you confirm the transaction, you will see a “Transfer in Progress” popup which will show you the Deposit status.
-It will take ~7-8 minutes for the tokens to show up on Matic.
+It will take ~7-8 minutes for the tokens to show up on Polygon.

 <img src={useBaseUrl("img/wallet/Wallet-8.png")} width="50%" height="50%"/>